 As the heat energy in the molten particles is small relative to the size of the sprayed component, the process imparts very little heat to the substrate.
 As the temperature increase of the coated parts is minimal, heat distortion is not normally experienced.
 This is a major advantage over hot-dipped galvanising.

-ld be an easily answered question, but, as with many engineering situations, a clear and precise answer is not available.
+Which process is best for a given application?...is not an easily answered question.
+As with many engineering situations, a clear and precise answer is not available.
 In some instances, the coating properties achievable by one or the other processes does provide a simple answer.
 For example, arc sprayed aluminium has a bond strength that is approximately 2.5 times higher than flame sprayed aluminium.
 Other factors include deposit efficiency, ease of operation, safety/spray environment, changeover time, maintenance time and costs, coating finish and ease of automation.
 The above considerations give an insight into the wide range of variables when choosing which process to use.
 It is worth mentioning that a matter of personal or local market preference can also be added into the decision matrix.

 Effectiveness of metallised coatings